csshinonome/LaTeX-Reference-Packages/README.md

 # LaTeX-Reference-Packages
-This repository shares my documentation in the process of learning LaTeX, and I hope it will help you.
+This repository showcases my documentation throughout the process of learning LaTeX, and I sincerely hope it will be of assistance and inspiration to you!